mistervampi/NeXT/README.md

 <br>

 ## SUPPORT
-* For support please follow me on [Twitter](https://twitter.com/mistervampi) (It's on Spanish but you can contact me in English) or Become a [Patreon](https://patreon.com/mistervampi) from $1 and get priority access to my Discord
+* For support please follow me on [Twitter](https://twitter.com/mistervampi) (It's in Spanish but you can write me in English.
+I'll reply in any moment) or Become a [Patreon](https://patreon.com/mistervampi) from $1 and get priority access to my Discord

 ## WHAT'S INCLUDED?
 * Main Bootmenu with adjustable settings